Business planning – It is Important to Plan for the Future while you are Healthy

 How will the ownership in the business be transferred?

 A key tool used when selling or giving away ownership in a business is a buy-sell agreement.
 A simple way to look at a buy-sell agreement is to view it as your business will – it will govern what happens if a partner in the business dies, is forced to leave the business, or chooses to leave the business.
 Like a will, the buy-sell agreement does not come into effect until one of the events triggered under it occurs, i.e., the business owner becomes disabled, chooses to leave, or dies.

 How will the transfer be funded?

-As important as determining how the ownership will transfer it is planning how the transfer will be funded.
+A business owner should also plan to fund the transfer of ownership and/or management.
 What funds will be used to buy out the value of the ownership being transferred or bought?
 In the event of a death, what about estate taxes?
-Often people use life insurance or disability insurance policies.
+Business owners often use life insurance or disability insurance policies to cover these expenses.

-Planning of estate taxes is one of the most critical elements to succession planning.
+Estate taxes are one of the most critical elements to succession planning.
 Failure to plan for estate and inheritance taxes can lead to the “death” of a family business.
-It is very common for the bulk of a business’ worth to be in assets that can’t easily be turned into cash, i.e. real estate, equipment, machinery, or other tangible items.
-With little access to cash, you may have to sell some property to make the cash available.
+It is very common for the bulk of a business’s worth to be in assets that can’t easily be turned into cash, i.e. real estate, equipment, machinery, or other tangible items.
+With little access to cash, your heirs may have to sell some property to make the cash available.

 Determining the best course of business planning often involves professional guidance.
 You should contact an attorney who is familiar with business succession planning to discuss what is required to meet your needs.
 This will often require a rather in-depth analysis of the business, the family situation, your personal estate plan and tax consequences of different plan options.
 The proper analysis and plan will allow you to achieve your goals of continuity in your business.
 The time and money is well spent and will assure a smooth transfer of assets with minimal court involvement, avoidance of severe tax consequences, and assurance that your family’s and your business’s future will be secure.